brian220/PyTorch-YOLOv3/README.md

 the coordinates is scaled between `[0, 1]`,
 the image `data/custom/images/1.png` has the label path `data/custom/labels/1.txt`

 * In `parseJson.py`
 Detect the img and store the detection result in json format,
-Which is a list of dictionaries and each dictionary represent an img detection result in the following structure:
+which is a list of dictionaries and each dictionary represent an img detection result in the following structure:
    ```
    {
      "bbox": [7, 40, 40, 60],   => y1 x1 y2 x2 of bounding box